EuphoriaPatches/Changelogs/README.md

 ## Changes
 - Updated the watermark again
 - Made moss not affect cobwebs
-- Small tweaks to translucents with floor noise
+- Small tweaks to translucents with floor noise (renamed to Overlay Noise)
 - Remove sand in the lower parts of caves (transition starting at y=0)
 - Added an intensity slider for moss and sand on walls
 - Added support for the fire particle, the ghast and normal torch for Soul Sand Overhaul